asynchronics/nexosim-py/docs/index.md

     ---
     The user guide contains information on general usage of the interface.
-    If you're new to nexosim-py, we recommend you start here.
+    If you are new to NeXosim-py, we recommend you start here.

 -   [:material-code-brackets:{ .lg .middle } **API Reference**](reference/mod_root.md)

     ---

-    A detailed description of the nexosim-py API can be found here.
+    A detailed description of the NeXosim-py API can be found here.

 </div>